Greg-Art/Streamlit-App--For-Timeseries-Model/readme.md

 - The model (Facebook Prophet) can be found in the model folder
 - The source code can be found in the src folder
 - The needed CSV files can be found in the data frames folder.
+- The Notebook folder contains the Notebook I used for my EDA and comparison of the model
+- My virtual environment is the stenv folder

 ## Installation